kongregate/kongregate-web/README.md

 To use kongregate-web, you'll first need to include the Kongregate JavaScript API in your build's generated `index.html` file.
 To do so, follow the Unity instructions for [setting up a custom WebGL template](https://docs.unity3d.com/Manual/webgl-templates.html), then add a link to `kongregate_api.js` as described in the [Kongregate JavaScript guide](https://docs.kongregate.com/docs/javascript-api#section-loading-the-api).

-> NOTE: There's an additional dependency on [Json.NET](https://www.newtonsoft.com/json) currently, which means you'll need to import it into your project in order to use kongregate-web.
-There is a [package on the Unity store](https://assetstore.unity.com/packages/tools/input-management/json-net-for-unity-11347) that you can use for this purpose.
-This dependency will be removed in a future version, see [#1](https://github.com/randomPoison/kongregate-web/issues/1).

 ## Usage

 The API is accessible through public, static methods on the `KongregateWeb` class.
 You never need to access the `KongregateWeb` instance directly.